This is an easy macaron recipe for sweet French maracons. These chewy cookies can be sandwiched together with your

 This simple macaron recipe is not to be confused with macaroons.
 They are completely different cookies.
 Macaroons are made with shredded coconut.

 A macaron is meringue-style but with more texture.
 The base ingredients are egg whites, sugar, and almond meal.

 An Easy Macaron Recipe

 To make a consistent macaron cookie there are a few steps to follow.
 The first is measuring your ingredients correctly.

 For this recipe, it’s advised to use the gram amounts specified.
-Cups vary in sizes and so does the scooping technique used.
+Cups vary in size and so does the scooping technique used.
 Measuring in weight with a scale rather than volume takes away this variable.

 Eggs also vary in size, so measure your egg whites.
 Any leftover egg yolks can be used in lemon curd, which happens to make a great macaron filling.